Your cart is currently empty!

-Cathedral in the Desert is a stunning monument located in the heart of one of the most beautiful places on earth, Glen Canyon.
+Cathedral in the Desert is a stunning monument located in the heart of one of the most beautiful places on earth, the Escalante arm of Glen Canyon.
 Originally named for its natural resemblance to a cathedral, it is currently buried nearly 100 feet under the flood-waters of Lake Powell reservoir.
 In 1963, Glen Canyon Dam was completed causing the flooding of 186 miles of the Colorado River’s main channel.
 With that flooding, however, also came the loss of 125 major side canyons of Glen Canyon, including the drowning of the spectacular monument, Cathedral in the Desert.
 David Brower, then head of the Sierra Club, referred to this event as “America’s most regretted environmental mistake.”

 Cathedral in the Desert was originally named by two modern explorers on a quest to find geologic features outstanding enough to name and include in an environmental article.
 In the summer of 1954, Burnett Hendrix and Harlon Beamont were on their burros, slowly making their way up Clear Creek, a small canyon just off of the incredible Escalante River Canyon.
 Not many had preceded them here, yet they had been told that one of the most beautiful places on earth existed at the end of this canyon.
 They soon found that to be true.